 #1 common myth about vitamin C:

 Although in a general sense vitamin C helps with many functions in the body including supporting the immune system, evidence does not support it working to prevent the common cold.
 It can lessen the duration and intensity of a common cold but will rarely prevent it.
 The best way to prevent is through a healthy holistic lifestyle.
 This isn’t just about healthy food, but also reducing stress, getting good quality sleep and moderate amounts of exercise on a regular basis.

 Best supplements for vitamin C?

-I have 2 vitamin C supplements that I LOVE when vitamin C is needed.
+I have 3 vitamin C supplements that I LOVE when vitamin C is needed.
 Truly Natural Vitamin C is a whole food superfood powder (great in smoothies) from camu camu, ascerola cherries and amla berries (180 mg/tsp).
-The PRL Vitamin C is a capsule (especially convenient for travel) is a powerful combination of botanicals but primarily amla extract.
-Both are excellent to have on hand.
+Camu Camu is a wildcrafted camu camu liposome powder with a cacao flavor.
+The PRL Vitamin C is a capsule (especially convenient for travel) with a powerful combination of botanicals but primarily amla extract.
+The capsules and either of the powders are excellent to have on hand.

 1. Hurrell R, Egli I. Iron bioavailability and dietary reference values.
 Am J Clin Nutr.
 2010. doi:10.3945/ajcn.2010.28674F

 2. Juraschek SP, Guallar E, Appel LJ, Miller ER.
 Effects of vitamin c supplementation on blood pressure: A meta-analysis of randomized controlled trials.
 Am J Clin Nutr.
 2012. doi:10.3945/ajcn.111.027995

 3. Vitamin C Fact Sheet for Health Professionals. https://ods.od.nih.gov/factsheets/VitaminC-HealthProfessional/.
 Accessed September 27, 2020.